-Fifth Inspection – Pre-Plaster
+Fourth Inspection – Pre-Plaster

+Geared towards more complex builds such as conversions, extensions or refurbishments, large or long term builds, the Surveyor may require additional visit(s) at this stage of the build to review other aspects of the superstructure, which may include elements such as flat roofs.
 This inspection provides an opportunity to inspect the “Skeleton” of the build whether the build is of a traditional construction or a timber frame kit is utilised.

 Structural elements such as floor timbers, beams and the roof timberwork together with ‘First Fix’ (electrical and plumbing installations) should be exposed prior to them being covered up.
 It is also an opportunity to discuss the requirements that must be satisfied before the Surveyor will be able to conduct the Completion inspection.

-Sixth Inspection – Completion
+Final Inspection – Completion

 All works should be completed and the commissioning and completion certificates obtained.
 These may include but are not limited to HETAS, Gas Safe, Electrical, SAP, Sound and EPC.
 If any of your build includes an element of tanking or flat roofing, a financially adequate 10 Year Insurance Backed Guarantee for the materials and workmanship will be required by the Warranty provider.